T2COM Best Squad Competition

-Team 3 comprised of U.S. Army Soldiers representing the U.S. Army Maneuver Support Center of Excellence, receive a packing list inspection as part of the U.S. Army Transformation and Training Command (T2COM) Best Squad Competition at Fort Polk, Louisiana, May 3, 2026.
-Squads competing in the T2COM Best Squad Competition are cohesive, physically fit, and showcase what it means to be a warfighter.
+U.S. Army Soldiers participate in a land navigation course during the U.S. Army Transformation and Training Command (T2COM) Best Squad Competition at Fort Polk, Louisiana, May 4, 2026.
+The T2COM Best Squad Competition allows Soldiers to prove they are highly skilled professionals and masters at their craft.
 (U.S. Army photo by Cpl.
 Jesse Gonzales)

 |Date Taken: